 Teaching Dossiers are a significant component of tenure and promotion and re-appointment files at Dalhousie.
 Teaching Philosophy Statements or Statements of Teaching Interest are increasingly requested for job applications.
 Whether you are a faculty member, post-doctoral fellow or graduate student, the ability to articulate your approaches to teaching and to ensure alignment of your ideas across your Dossier will enable you to prepare a Teaching Dossier for evaluative purposes.
 Creating a Dossier also provides you with an opportunity to enhance student learning by encouraging you to reflect upon your teaching philosophy and to ensure that it is connected to the approaches, activities and assessments you plan for your courses.

-The Centre for Learning and Teaching offers an annual workshop about Creating a Teaching Dossier that takes place on two half days in the Spring.
-We also provide individual consultations for faculty, post-doctoral fellows and graduate students, on an on-going basis, who would like to discuss or receive feedback on their Teaching Dossiers, philosophies or statements of teaching.
+The Centre for Learning and Teaching offers two annual Teaching Dossier workshops: one for graduate students in September and one for faculty members in May.
+We also provide individual consultations on an on-going basis for faculty, post-doctoral fellows and graduate students, who would like to discuss or receive feedback on their Teaching Dossiers or teaching philosophy statements.

 Teaching First-year Students